Mrs A Wright

 Our project for this half term is Ancient Egyptians.

 We will engage in lots of exciting and fun learning activities.
-Here is what we intend to cover:
+Here is what we did:

 -creating a timeline of significant events